ondat/trousseau/CONTRIBUTING.md

 ## Ask for Help
 The best way to reach us with a question when contributing is to ask on [GitHub Discussions](https://github.com/ondat/trousseau/discussions).

+## Setup your local development environment

+Please follow our documentation about how to setup development environment [here](https://github.com/ondat/trousseau/blob/main/localdev.md).

 ## Which branch to use
 For any issues, your branch should be against the ***main*** branch except if explicit guidance within the [GitHub Issues](https://github.com/ondat/trousseau/issues) description.